hacks-guide/Guide-WiiU/docs/vwii/vwii-modding.md

 1. Read the warning screen and wait 30 seconds.
 1. Press any buttons to install.
 1. Wait until it says <code>IOS80 <wbr>Installation <wbr>is <wbr>complete!</code>.
-1. Press any buttons to exit.
+1. Press any button to exit.

 !> Installing custom System Menu is a definite brick risk and you should always have an effective backup before installing one but when done right, won't brick the vWii.